dribdat/dribdat/ABOUT.md

 ## FAQ

-The following questions were asked at the [DINAcon](https://dinacon.ch/dinacon-awards/) 2017 nomination submissions.
+The following questions were compiled as part of the projects [DINAcon nomination](https://dinacon.ch/en/dinacon-awards/nominations/), and last updated on May 5, 2021.

 _&gt; How mature is the project?_